 - Receive your results: Once tested, you’ll be informed via email of your COVID-19 test results.

 The “Initial Survey” is a yes/no question, with many quickly finding that the former answer does not direct people to a location.
 According to a Verily statement, this is intentional as those “seriously ill” need to get medical attention immediately, not visit the testing sites.

 A Google Account is required to sign-up, but Verily notes that collected data “will never be joined with your data stored in Google products without your explicit permission.”
 Additionally, “information will not be used for advertising.”

 Testing is “critical to containment efforts,” with Verily’s effort helping direct people to testing sites and enabling “public health officials to target testing efforts.”
 It hopes to “reduce the burden on our hospital system and is complementary to testing happening in a clinical care situation.”

 Current diagnosis efforts of COVID-19 are primarily focused on symptomatic and/or high risk individuals.

 President Donald Trump, and later other officials, alluded to a nationwide screening website.
-While this Verily COVID-19 screener could become that in the future, it is not currently the wide-ranging tool mentioned Friday.
+While this Verily COVID-19 testing could become that in the future, it is not currently the wide-ranging tool mentioned Friday.
 Meanwhile, Google is working on a separate website that will deliver information about the coronavirus.

-Update 3/16: As of this morning, Verily’s COVID-19 screener is “unable to schedule more appointments.”
+Update 3/16: As of this morning, Verily’s coronavirus testing screener is “unable to schedule more appointments.”
 While the site lets you answer several steps, it throws up a warning that prevents you from continuing.
 The Alphabet company alludes to high demand at the testing locations and will return in the “near future” as capacity grows.